garajo/reveal.js-ncjs/ncjs/README.md

 ```
 - Make sure you update the README.

+## Updating the default template

+It's html, js, and css :)

 ## Updating Reveal.js

 Sync this fork with the [original repository this was forked from](https://github.com/hakimel/reveal.js)